 Pet dogs, lots of them

-Being the kind of dog lovers that we are, this city was like a dream.
+Being the kind of dog lovers that we are, this city is a dream come true.
 From the moment we landed at the airport to the trains, metros, restaurants, malls, boats, we have seen pooches in all sizes and shapes trotting the city close on the heels of its human friends.
 With no reported record of strays, this city is not only open minded but compassionate.

 We did fall in love with Amsterdam.
-As a closing note, Keep in mind… What happens in Amsterdam, stays in Amsterdam!
+Keep in mind… What happens in Amsterdam, stays in Amsterdam!

 Absolute Must’s in this city